 Mark Chmiel is adjunct professor of humanities and intercultural studies at Maryville University and author of The Book of Mev.

-Lyna Colombo is an editorial consultant living in St. Louis and Taos and a member of the Society of the Muse of the Southwest.
+Lyna Colombo is a senior editor for a Fortune 500 consulting company.
+She lives in St. Louis and Taos and is a member of the Society of the Muse of the Southwest.

 Patricia Gregory is assistant dean for library assessment at SLU.